mcpmies/mcpmies/README.md

 I'm Mia Smith, a student at Brigham Young University-Idaho interested in Machine Learning.
 Welcome to my GitHub profile!

+## About Me

+- I'm currently learning C#.
+- My goals are to graduate and get involved in work that will make a meaningful difference.

 ## Technologies and Tools

 - Proficient in: Python, HTML, CSS, JavaScript